AEsir777/arch-setup/README.md

 VM of ProxMox

 ToDo:
+- [ ] Clean up folder structure for Sonarr and use hard link instead
 - [ ] Set up qbittorrent vpn
 - [ ] Set up radarr + overseerr
-- [ ] Config more plex or replace using jelly fin
+- [x] Config more plex or replace using jelly fin
+- [ ] Set up Jellyfin transcoding
 - [ ] immich
+- [ ] Check if Nvdia driver is working